Mucheettukalikkarante Makal

 Mucheettukalikkarante Makal (The Card Sharper's Daughter) is a novel by Vaikom Muhammad Basheer published in 1951.
 Written in the colloquial tongue and filled with exceptional humour, the novel remains a best seller in Malayalam literature.

 Plot summary

 Ottakkannan Pokker barely ekes out a living as a card sharper.
-His daughter Zainaba runs a small tea shop in the market place.
+His daughter Zainaba runs a small tea shop in the marketplace.
 She falls in love with Mandan Muthappa.
 Pokker objects this relationship because he hoped for a better son-in-law.
-The story develops with love between Zainaba and Mandan Muthappa and ends with how Mandan Muthappa defeated Ottakkannan Pokker in the card game.
+The story develops with love between Zainaba and Mandan Muthappa and ends with how Mandan Muthappa defeats Ottakkannan Pokker in a card game.